mrqsdf/VastAI4J/README.md

 * Account service to retrieve the current user and balance (`AccountService`).
 * Offer service to query GPU offers through the legacy (`POST /bundles/`) and modern (`PUT /search/asks/`) endpoints using the `OfferQuery` builder.
 * Instance service to create, start, stop, restart, label, destroy, or list instances, as well as fetch extended details (`InstanceService`).
-* **Event bus & monitor (Spigot-style)**: listen to instance state changes, SSH availability, and port-mapping availability.
+* **Event bus & monitor **: listen to instance state changes, SSH availability, and port-mapping availability.
 * Template service (deprecated on the API side) kept for compatibility with `TemplateSearchQuery` filters.

 ## Installation